Lunar-Proxy/lunar-v2/README.md

 - 🚀 **High Speed** – Designed for quick and efficient browsing.
 - 🪞 **Enhanced Tab Cloaking** – Mask the tab title and favicon to be educational.
 - 🎮 **Games** – Play a wide page of games
-- ⚡️ **Site Support** - Lunar supports popular websites such as Gforce Now, NowGG, Spotify, and more.
+- ⚡️ **Site Support** - Lunar supports popular websites such as Gforce Now, Nowgg, Spotify, and more.

 ## Deployment Options